assemblee-virtuelle/semapps/website/docs/guides/ldp-server.md

 Now, it is time to test your LDP server, which means that you will try to update your data base by using this LDP server and not by using Jena Fuseki.

 By default, the LDP service will create a LDP container in the `/persons` path.
-Indeed, if you go to http://localhost:3000/persons, you should see this LDP container :
+Indeed, if you go to http://localhost:3000/persons, you should see this LDP container:

 ![](ldp_resources/ldp_container_persons_empty.jpg)